 Because of the long latency period associated with mesothelioma, Vento didn’t experience symptoms from his exposure until he was on a business trip in early 2000.
 He began experiencing shortness of breath and back pain, so he went to his doctor upon his return to Washington D.C.

-After various tests, Vento and his wife, Susan, learned he had malignant pleural mesothelioma in late January.
+After various tests, Vento and his wife, Susan, learned he had pleural mesothelioma in late January.
 Since mesothelioma is often not diagnosed for decades after exposure, it is typically found after it has advanced to a later stage because of the cancer’s aggressive nature.
 Most patients are given a rather dire prognosis of just 12 – 21 months.
 Following his diagnosis, the Ventos traveled to the Mayo Clinic, a treatment center that specializes in mesothelioma, to undergo rather aggressive treatment.

 Vento first had surgery, which entailed the removal of his lung, part of his diaphragm, and his lymph nodes.
 After he recovered from surgery, his treatment continued with chemotherapy, followed by five rounds of radiation.
 While he was undergoing this grueling treatment plan, Vento continued to work from Minnesota and fighting for the causes he most believed in.